 However, in the potential absence of experience, I will now attempt to convey a more complete and fully informed picture of what it really means to be an addict and why addiction is a disease.

 It is absolutely true that many substances, including heroin, cocaine, alcohol, sugar and even cheese, affect the dopamine (pleasure) receptors in the brain making some substances more addictive than others.
-However, how then is that many people, most people in fact, also chose to consume these very same substances - be it cocaine or camembert, heroin or Haagen Daaz - and yet do not get addicted?
+However, how then is it that many people, most people in fact, also chose to consume these very same substances - be it cocaine or Camembert, heroin or Haagen Daaz - and yet do not get addicted?

 This is because dopamine can help get us hooked on a bad habit, but true addiction is much more than a bad habit to be broken.
 So what is it?
 True addiction, chronic addiction, is what I call the perfect storm.